 No. The integration only makes API calls when an order comes in or a product publishes.
 It doesn't run any code inside your Etsy storefront, so listing load times, Etsy SEO, and conversion are unaffected.
 Slowness on Etsy is almost always Etsy's own platform, not Printify.

-Once the connection's live, who's actually running your ads, listings, and cost reconciliation?
+Once the connection's live, who's actually running your pricing, margin tracking, and ad spend decisions?

 The hard part of Etsy + Printify isn't the OAuth handshake.
-It's running the business after — pricing each SKU against the full Etsy + Printify + Offsite Ads stack, reallocating ad spend from low-net listings to high-net ones, and pausing the SKUs that are bleeding margin without you noticing.
+It's running the business after — pricing each SKU against the full fee stack, spotting the listings that are bleeding margin, and knowing when to reallocate ad spend to your highest-net products.

 Try Victor free